Virginia launches new dashboards to track maternal deaths, improve pregnancy outcomes

 The new dashboards are being released during Black Maternal Health Week, a nationwide campaign founded by the Black Mamas Matter Alliance to raise awareness and push for systemic changes to improve maternal outcomes for Black women.

-In Virginia and across the country, are using the week to call for stronger protections and better access to care for communities disproportionately impacted by maternal mortality.
+In Virginia and across the country, lawmakers are using the week to call for stronger protections and better access to care for communities disproportionately impacted by maternal mortality.

 Virginia’s updated dashboards allow users to filter by year, region, race/ethnicity, and locality, providing a granular look at key indicators like maternal smoking rates, prenatal care access and birth outcomes.